Emergence in graphs with near-extreme constraints: Proof of Theorem

 Now imagine varying $c$ and $p$ while preserving the structure of Figure \ref{fig:Tri01p}.
 The entropy of the graphon displayed in Figure \ref{fig:Tri01p} is \be S = \frac12 (1-c)^2 H(p), \ee where $p$ is given by equation (\ref{eq:p}).
 A little algebra then gives \be p = 4 - 4(1-c)^{-1} + 2e(1-c)^{-2}, \ee so \be \frac{dp}{dc} = 4e(1-c)^{-3} - 4(1-c)^{-2} = \frac{4(e-(1-c))}{(1-c)^3}. \ee We then compute

-Since $c$ is between $\frac12$ and $\frac23$, the coefficients of $\ln(1-p)$ and $\ln(p)$ are both positive.
-Since $\ln(p)$ and $\ln(1-p)$ are negative, $\frac{dS}{dc}$ is negative, so we can increase the entropy to first order by decreasing $c$.
+Since $c$ is between $\frac12$ and $\frac23$, the coefficients of $\ln(1-p)$ and $\ln(p)$ are both positive, making $\frac{dS}{dc}$ negative.
+We can increase the entropy to first order by decreasing $c$.
 That only increases the triangle count to second order in $\Delta c$, so we have achieved an entropy increase that scales as the square root of $\Delta t$.

 The situation is similar near the other scallops.
 There is a family of graphons parametrized by the size $c$ of each of the $n$ identical podes, as in Figure \ref{fig:Multi01p} for $n=3$.
 There is a value $c_0$ that minimizes the triangle density, but $dS/dc$ is not zero at $c=c_0$.
 Instead, the calculation shown in the next paragraph shows that $dS/dc$ is negative for all relevant values of $c$.
 As a result, we can increase $S$ to first order in $\Delta c$ by decreasing $c$ while only increasing $t$ to second order, so $\Delta S \sim \sqrt{\Delta t}$.